 When to Contact a Medical Professional

-Call for an appointment with your health care provider if you have any of the following:
+Call for an appointment with your provider if you have any of the following:

 There is no effective screening test for endometrial (uterine) cancer.

-The risk of endometrial cancer is reduced by:
+The risk for endometrial cancer is reduced by:

 Morice P, Leary A, Creutzberg C, Abu-Rustum N, Darai E. Endometrial cancer.
 Lancet.
 2016;387(10023):1094-1108.
 PMID: 26354523 www.ncbi.nlm.nih.gov/pubmed/26354523.

 National Cancer Institute website.
 Endometrial cancer treatment treatment (PDQ) – health professional version. www.cancer.gov/types/uterine/hp/endometrial-treatment-pdq.
 Updated January 19, 2018.
 Accessed February 9, 2018.

 National Comprehensive Cancer Network website.
 NCCN clinical practice guidelines in oncology (NCCN guidelines): uterine neoplasms.
 Version 1.
 2018. www.nccn.org/professionals/physician_gls/pdf/uterine.pdf.
 Updated October 13, 2017.
 Accessed March 28, 2018.